 procedure: The subject is assisted into position, the body lifted to a height so that the chin is level with the horizontal bar.
 The bar is grasped using an overhand grip (palms are facing away from body), with the hands shoulder width apart.
 The timing starts when the subject is released.
 They should attempt to hold this position for as long as possible.
 Timing stops when the person's chin falls below the level of the bar or the head is tilted backward to enable the chin to stay level with the bar.

-- scoring: The total time is seconds is recorded.
+scoring: The total time held in the flex-arm position in seconds is recorded.

-- comments: this test is often used for children who are unable to do more than one chin up exercise.
-Another alternative is the modified pull up.
+comments: this test is often used for children who are unable to do more than one chin-up exercise.
+Another alternative is the modified pull-up (horizontal).

 - This test is part of the Eurofit Assessment.

 - Flexed arm hang test the President's Challenge Fitness Awards